chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/fundamentals/components/components/index.md

 ---

 # Overview
-A component is an element of UI — a page, dialog, button, form, etc — that is built into a .NET assembly.
+A *component* is an element of UI — a page, dialog, button, form, etc — that is built into a .NET assembly.
 It includes layout and logic.

 Components can be nested, reused, shared among projects, and used in MVC and Razor Pages apps.

 # Naming
-Component's UI part are in .razor files and the logic is in a code-behind `.razor.cs` file.
+Component's UI part are in `.razor` files and the logic is in a code-behind `.razor.cs` file.

-Page Components (Components that produces pages) are defined under `/Pages` by convention.
+Page Components (Components that produce pages) are defined under `/Pages` by convention.
 Other Components are defined under `/Components`.

 # Component Namespaces
 Components can be placed anywhere in the project.